 This is a basic step to enhance security.
 It is recommended to disable SSH password login and use SSH keys.
-This will allow administrators to copy public keys at servers and access servers without passwords.
+This will allow administrators to copy public keys to servers and access servers without passwords.
 This helps in restricting to access servers from other desktops.

-(2) Change default port on services.
+(2) Change the default port on services.

 This is a perfect example of security by obscurity.
 This option may add another layer of defense and bad actors may take some more time to identify correct configured open ports.